China's slowdown spells trouble for migrant workers' pensions

 Some experts have called for migrants to be able to keep the full employer contribution.

-“Migrant workers contribute too much and get too little,” says Duan Yi, a labor lawyer based in Shenzhen with law firm Laowei.
+“Migrant workers contribute too much and get too little,” says Duan Yi, a labour lawyer based in Shenzhen with law firm Laowei.

 A factory laying off workers might be able to negotiate with local officials over the timeline for paying wages and benefits they owe their staff.
 But once a factory decides to close, officials stop negotiating, Lau says.

 “You have to pay everything to the workers.
-Otherwise the government departments, the labor department, the police department will come after you.”
+Otherwise the government departments, the labour department, the police department will come after you.”